-We received 54,681 subpoenas from law enforcement in the United States during the second half of 2022.
+We received 73,862 subpoenas from law enforcement in the United States during the second half of 2024.
 We are required by law to provide the information requested by a valid subpoena.
-The subpoenas we receive are generally used by law enforcement to obtain "subscriber information," meaning the type of information that appears on a customer's phone bill.
-We continue to see that approximately half of the subpoenas we receive seek only subscriber information.
+About half of the subpoenas we receive are used by law enforcement to obtain "subscriber information."
 Those subpoenas typically require us to provide only the name and address of the customer associated with a given phone number or IP address.
 Other subpoenas may ask for certain transactional information, such as the phone numbers that a customer has called.
 The types of information that we can provide in response to subpoenas are limited by law.
 We do not release the contents of communications (such as text messages or emails) or cell site location information in response to subpoenas.

-During the second half of 2022, the 54,681 subpoenas we received sought information regarding 109,202 "customer selectors," which are information points (such as telephone numbers) used to identify customers.
-On average, each subpoena sought information about 2.0 selectors.
+During the second half of 2024, the 72,862 subpoenas we received sought information regarding 136,220 "customer selectors," which are information points (such as telephone numbers) used to identify customers.
+On average, each subpoena sought information about 1.8 selectors.
 Recall that the number of selectors is usually greater than the number of customer accounts.
-During the second half of 2022, approximately 71% of the subpoenas we received sought information on only one selector (and thus only one customer), and about 90% sought information regarding three or fewer selectors (and thus three or fewer customers).
+During the second half of 2024, approximately 73% of the subpoenas we received sought information on only one selector (and thus only one customer), and over 90% sought information regarding three or fewer selectors (and thus three or fewer customers).